 Notably, the Act does not mandate radon testing or mitigation.
 However, because high radon concentrations can cause health problems, it is prudent measure to test for radon so that any problems can be addressed before sale.
 If dangerous radon concentrations are discovered, mitigation measures can then be taken.
 Mitigation typically call for venting of areas under the building slab.
 Finally, the Minnesota Department of Health recommends that mitigation steps be taken if the annual average level of radon is above 4.0 pCi/L. Radon mitigation can cost several thousand dollars, depending on the size of the home and extent of the problem.
 Additionally, a quality radon mitigation system is often able to reduce the annual average radon level to below 2.0 pCi/L.

 Please see the disclaimer at the bottom of this page that relates to limitations on this blog and to legal advice.
-Joseph Maternowski is an attorney in private practice who advises clients on compliance matters and in commercial and residential real estate transactions.
+Joseph Maternowski is an attorney in private practice who is viewed by clients as a trusted legal adviser.
+Mr. Maternowski advises clients on compliance matters and in commercial and residential real estate transactions.
+Thanks to associate Joseph Reutiman for his assistance in preparing this blog.
 Finally, for information on limiting liability in real estate transactions, responding to radon and other environmental concerns please contact:

 Joseph G. Maternowski